-Lanesboro hatchery is Minnesota’s largest coldwater production hatchery.
+Lanesboro State Fish Hatchery is Minnesota’s largest coldwater production hatchery.

-In 1925, the state purchased the 18.7 acre Duschee spring site which at the time was an old flourmill that captured the power of the large spring to turn its massive grinding wheel, turning grain into flour.
+In 1925, the state purchased the 18.7 acre Duschee Creek spring site which at the time was an old flour mill that captured the power of the large spring to turn its massive grinding wheel, turning grain into flour.
 The cost of this initial purchase was $11,000.
 The flour mill was converted into the original trout hatchery.
 The first trout were hatched in 1926.
-However, the old spring impoundment gave way cutting off the water supply to the fish and they all died.
+However, the old spring impoundment gave way cutting off the water supply to the fish.
 A new spring collection system and impoundment had to be built.
 It was completed in 1927 along with a new addition to the old mill building, increasing the size of the hatchery.
-300,000 brook trout were produced in 1927, thus becoming the first successful year of production.
+Brook Trout (300,000) were produced in 1927, thus becoming the first successful year of production.

 From 1925 to 1956, 84.1 acres were purchased in seven separate transactions.
 In 1956, a second spring located about 1/2 mile upstream of the current site was added, the result of a 3.1 acre land purchase.
 In 1985, an additional 28 acres were purchased.

 Pond and raceway construction began in 1927 and continued through WPA projects until 1940.
 In 1952, the old hatchery building burned, and was replaced in 1954.
 The 1954 building suffered extensive flood damage and eventual deterioration, and was replaced in 2020-21 with the present hatchery and headquarters building.
 The five brood stock raceways were added in 1976-77 and a roof extension added in 2003.
 In 1987, the 12 large raceways built in 1951 were covered by a large pole type building.
 An intermediate rearing building was added in 2005-06 and included 8 additional raceways for fingerling production.

 Lanesboro State Fish Hatchery Water Source